Stay Out of the Student Loan Doghouse

 Borrow only what you’ll need.
 When accepting a student loan, know how much money you’ll actually need to cover your school expenses, which include your basic living expenses for the school term.
 Many students will be offered more loan funds from outside sources than they actually need.
 Be cautious in pursuing additional loans outside of those offered by your financial aid office.
 Ask the financial aid counselor for advice if you’re considering taking a “private” student loan in addition to those that have been offered by the financial aid office.
 Since loans must be repaid, it’s best to borrow only what you need to pay for school.

 Be salary savvy.
 Consider the starting salary for your chosen occupation before taking out student loans.
-A good rule of thumb is to make sure your student loan payments won’t exceed eight percent of your first-year monthly income after graduation.
+A good rule of thumb is to make sure your total amount borrowed is less than your expected starting salary, and some experts recommend that the monthly student loan payment should be no more than eight percent of your first-year monthly income after graduation.
+Research starting salaries in Oklahoma by visiting <www.oesc.ok.gov, and estimate monthly loan payment amounts using the debt/salary calculator at www.MappingYourFuture.org.

 Always go for free money first.
 When paying for school, take advantage of all grants, scholarships and college savings available to you before taking out a student loan.
 If you must borrow to pay for school, exhaust all federal loan options before considering “private” (sometimes called “alternative”) loans, which can have higher interest rates and fewer flexible repayment options.